binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 This adds the `suid` bit, read, write and execute for `owner`, read and execute for `group` and no permissions for `other`.
 This is just to give you an idea of the relevance of the `4` in the above `-4000`, do not go setting the `suid` bits on files unless you fully understand what you are doing, and have good reason to.
 This could introduce a security flaw, and if the file is owned by root, you may have just added a perfect vulnerability for an attacker to elevate their privileges to root due to a defect in your executable or the fact that the file can be modified/replaced.

 So for example if root owns a file and the file has its `suid` bit set, anyone can run that file as root.

+Just as I showed you in the Penetration Testing section of the Process and Practises chapter in Fascicle 0, after we have performed our above reconnaissance, it is time to move to the Vulnerability Scanning / Discovery stage.
+We should have plenty of information on potentially vulnerable files that we can now workout how to exploit.